Rodrigo Duterte Fast Facts

 August 5, 2016 - In a speech, he claims he told Secretary of State John Kerry that US Ambassador to the Philippines Philip Goldberg is a "gay son of a bitch."

-September 7, 2016 - Duterte and President Barack Obama meet briefly in Laos while attending the yearly Association of Southeast Asian Nations summit.
+September 7, 2016 - Duterte and US President Barack Obama meet briefly in Laos while attending the yearly Association of Southeast Asian Nations summit.
 The two were scheduled to meet prior for bilateral talks regarding the South China Sea, but Obama canceled their meeting as Duterte's fiery rhetoric escalated.

-September 15, 2016 - A witness, Edgar Matobato, testifies before a Philippine Senate committee, claiming he is a member of Duterte's alleged "Davao Death Squad," and that the Filipino president gave orders to kill drug dealers, rapists and thieves.
+September 15, 2016 - A witness, Edgar Matobato, testifies before a Philippine Senate committee, claiming he is a member of Duterte's alleged "Davao Death Squad," and that the Philippine president gave orders to kill drug dealers, rapists and thieves.
 The committee was set up to probe alleged extrajudicial killings in the three months since Duterte became president.

-October 4, 2016 - The Philippines and the US begin joint military exercises in Manila for what Duterte claims will be the final time under the decade-long landmark Enhanced Defense Cooperation Agreement.
+October 4, 2016 - The Philippines and the United States begin joint military exercises in Manila for what Duterte claims will be the final time under the decade-long landmark Enhanced Defense Cooperation Agreement.

 October 20, 2016 - Duterte announces at the PH-China Trade & Investment Forum, "In this venue I announce my separation from the US; militarily, [but] not socially, [and] economically."